 This blog post is the fifth article in a six-part series on Jenkins configuration as code.

-Using Jenkins configuration as code, one can manage the Jenkins master configuration with simple, declarative YAML files and manage them as code.
+Using Jenkins configuration as code, one can manage the Jenkins controller configuration with simple, declarative YAML files and manage them as code.
 How do you write such YAML files?

 How to write YAML config file?